 Degree Audit Report/Degree Works

 The Degree Audit serves as a tool for advisers and students to determine outstanding program requirements and confirm that students are successfully working towards degree completion.
 Depending on their catalog years, students may have access to either the Degree Audit Reporting System (DARS) or the Degree Works audit system.
 Students entering prior to the 2013-2014 bulletin year will have access to the DARS for their audits.
-Additionally, any students with bulletin year 2011-2012 or 2012-2013 will also have access to the Degree Works system.
+Additionally, any students with the bulletin year 2011-2012 or 2012-2013 will also have access to the Degree Works system.
 Starting with the 2013-2014 bulletin year, students will only have access to the Degree Works system.
-DARS can be accessed through Hofstra Online while Degree Works will appear in the “My Applications” folder in the Hofstra portal (my.hofstra.edu).
+DARS can be accessed through Hofstra Online, while Degree Works will appear in the “My Applications” folder in the Hofstra portal (my.hofstra.edu).